 Thanks to the ingenious building design, all guestrooms, spacious and comfortable, have views of the ocean thanks to the buildingâ€™s Y-shaped design.
 Guests seeking ultra-modern comforts might find the rooms somewhat outmoded in terms of furnishings and dÃ©cor, but lovers of 50s style will certainly feel at home here.
 The bathrooms are very large and modern.
 Rooms whose numbers end in 11 and 13 (on every floor) have balconies, and rooms 5 and 6 and 11 and 12 on the 20th floor are connecting quarters, ideal for travelling groups.

 Other attractive features at the Havana Riviera Hotel include an outdoor swimming pool (with the original, three-level diving platform), a beauty salon, shops, a humidor and free parking outside.
 Travelling businesspeople or anyone organizing an event or conference also have many options in terms of meeting spaces, including the former casino, today a conference hall equipped with its own bar and stage.
 A less publicized detail is the modern artwork that graces the lobby and entrance to the hotel, which includes pieces by renowned Cuban sculptor Florencio Gelabert â€“ a fact that could prove of interest to anyone with an eye for modernist art.

-In addition to our offers of accommodation in the Hotel Iberostar Habana Riviera, our agency can offer you offers of excursions around the city, car rentals, etc. at the best prices.
-Everything you need to make your stay in Cuba a unique experience.
+In addition to our offers of accommodation in the Hotel Iberostar Habana Riviera, our agency can offer you best deals of excursions around the city, car rentals, transfers, domestic flights etc. at the best prices.